 Bronchiolitis affects more than one-third of children in the first two years of life and is the most common cause for admission to hospital in their first year.
 Over the past 30 years, hospitalization rates have increased from 1% to 3% of all infants.
 Rising admissions have been costly for the health care system, and reflect significant morbidity and impact on families.

-The goals of this statement are to build on the comprehensive peer-reviewed AAP statement by incorporating new evidence published over the past eight years, while providing the clinician with recommendations to help guide diagnosis, monitoring and management of previously healthy children one to 24 months of age who present with signs of bronchiolitis (Figure 1).
+The goals of this statement are to build on the comprehensive peer-reviewed AAP statement by incorporating new evidence, while providing the clinician with recommendations to help guide diagnosis, monitoring and management of previously healthy children one to 24 months of age who present with signs of bronchiolitis (Figure 1).
 These recommendations are intended to support a decrease in the use of unnecessary diagnostic studies and ineffective medications and interventions.
 This statement does not apply to children with chronic lung disease, immunodeficiency or other serious underlying chronic disease.
 The prevention of and potential long-term effects from bronchiolitis are beyond the scope of this statement but are well described in the literature and other statements from the Canadian Paediatric Society.